EE120-Course-Staff/ee120-course-staff.github.io/policies.md

 ## Self-Grades

 You will self-grade your problem sets.
-Labs will have both autograded and self-graded components. **_Warning: Not submitting a self-grade will result in a 0 on the corresponding self-graded portion of the assignment._**
+Labs will have both autograded and self-graded components. **Warning: Not submitting a self-grade will result in a 0 on the corresponding self-graded portion of the assignment.
+Self-grades will not be accepted after the due date except as provided by disability accommodations, and you will likely have to use a drop in these circumstances.**

 As assignments exist to encourage learning, not to punish small mistakes, the self-graded portion of each assignment will be scaled up by 1.25 and capped out at full credit.
 This means an 8/10 on a self-grade will be scaled up to a 10/10.